Education and Training

 - Survey Design

-Motta, Matt, Timothy Callaghan, and Brianna Smith.
-Forthcoming.
+- Motta, Matt, Timothy Callaghan, and Brianna Smith.
+Forthcoming, Available Online.
 “Looking for Answers: Identifying Search Behavior and Improving Knowledge-Based Data Quality in Online Surveys.”
 International Journal of Public Opinion Research.

-Callaghan, Timothy and Adam Olson.
-Forthcoming.
+- Callaghan, Timothy and Adam Olson.
+2017.
 “Unearthing the Hidden Welfare State: Race, Political Attitudes, and Unforeseen Consequences.”
 Journal of Race, Ethnicity, and Politics.
+2 (1), 63-87.